Anti-Money Laundering (AML)

 Discussion forum for trade and compliance professionals

-The TF continues to act as a key review and discussion forum for trade and compliance professionals looking at the impact on trade and the mitigants that could be utilized to comply with regulation and still keep trade credit flowing and as a platform for educating practitioners about the relationship between sanctions and the ICC Rules.
+The task force continues to act as a key review and discussion forum for trade and compliance professionals looking at the impact on trade and the mitigants that could be utilized to comply with regulation and still keep trade credit flowing and as a platform for educating practitioners about the relationship between sanctions and the ICC Rules.

-Counter Terrorist Financing / Financial Crimes Group ("CTF/FC Group")
+Counter-Terrorist Financing / Financial Crimes Group ("CTF/FC Group")

-Stemming from the AML Task Force, the BC also created the Counter Terrorist Financing and Financial Crimes Group to handle new mandates in the area of AML, financial crimes and proliferation financing.
+Stemming from the AML Task Force, the BC also created the Counter-Terrorist Financing and Financial Crimes Group to handle new mandates in the area of AML, financial crimes and proliferation financing.

 This group's responsibilities and work plan include:

 - Draft responses to the FATF Review of Standards/ calls for comment, a role taken on due to the response time frame requirements of the public consultation rounds.

 - Guidance to ICC Members on KYC standards, especially relating to Correspondent banks.

 - Draft a paper on the problems relating to the falsification of information on Bills of Landing to beat sanctions, either relating to vessel names etc and final destinations